Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Residential Home Inspection Certificate from Inspect4uInc.

-Note: Additional degrees, diplomas or certificates may be added to this list.
-For consideration by the Director please submit details with your application or directly to the Director at the address on the application.
+Additional degrees, diplomas or certificates may be added to this list.
+For consideration, submit details with your application, or directly to the director at the address on the application.

 An approved home inspection designation includes:

 - CMI (Certified Master Inspector) granted by the Master Inspector Certification Boards, Inc.